 Yeah, I know.
 And that’s because I’m not a fan.

 It has a lovely fine brush that separates your lashes beautifully and the black is gorgeous and black.
 But by the end of the day, I’m a panda.
 Not for me, I’m afraid.
+My budget buy mascara will do instead.

 Nevertheless, I’m a Ted Baker make-up fan now.
 I’ll trust you more in future, big sister!